bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 ### Characterization of Lithobates catesbeianus skin bacterial microbiome across life stages.

-Overall, seven phyla were detected at a high abundance and represented >95% of all bullfrog microbiomes (Fig. @phylum_combined).
+Overall, seven phyla were detected at a high abundance and represented >95% of all bullfrog microbiomes (Fig. @fig:phylum_combined).
 Proteobacteria were the most dominant in tadpoles (median 27%) followed by Fusobacteria (median 12%), but both of their relative abundance decreased with life stage.
 At the froglet stage, Verrucomicrobia (median 89%) became the most dominant phyla.

 We further explored the difference between the lifestages using an alpha diversity measure via the Shannon-Wiener index.
-Tadpoles exhited the greatest alpha diversity, decreasing as it progresses to froglets (Fig. @alpha_diversity).
+Tadpoles exhited the greatest alpha diversity, decreasing as it progresses to froglets (Fig. @fig:alpha_diversity).
 Using unweighted UniFrac distance, we showed the separation of microbiomes associated with each life stage.
-We captured this separate using a 2-axis PCoA, demostrating a distinct separation of froglet and tadpoles, with samples in different stages of metamorphosis scattered in between (Fig. @bray_nmds, Fig. @bray_nmds_cluster).
+We captured this separate using a 2-axis PCoA, demostrating a distinct separation of froglet and tadpoles, with samples in different stages of metamorphosis scattered in between (Fig. @fig:bray_nmds, Fig. @fig:bray_nmds_cluster).
 Frog sex, mass and length of the tadpole had no impact on the community composition (Fig. @sex_mass_length)

 ### The effect of T3 and T4 Exposure on the Lithobates catesbeianus skin microbiome.

-The skin microbiome were analysed based on 40 sequenced samples exposed to T3 or T4 (across premet, promet and froglets life stages).
+The skin microbiome were analysed based on 40 sequenced samples exposed to T3 or T4 across premet, promet and froglets life stages.

 The skin microbiota of the T3 and T4 exposed samples were dominated by proteobacteria and bacteriodetes.
-The exposure of T4 but not T3 led to an increase in alpha diversity measured by both Shannon H and Simpson index with an enrichment in Caulobacter henricii and an unclassified chlamydiaceae with T4 exposure and an unclassified enterobacteriaceae with T3 exposure [Fig. @alpha_diversity_t].
+The exposure of T4 but not T3 led to an increase in alpha diversity measured by both Shannon H and Simpson index with an enrichment in Caulobacter henricii and an unclassified chlamydiaceae with T4 exposure and an unclassified enterobacteriaceae with T3 exposure [Fig. @fig:alpha_diversity_t].
-PCoA of UniFrac distances based on normalised OTU abundances did not show any clustering between the samples (Fig. @nmds_t, Fig. @nmds_t_cluster).
+PCoA of UniFrac distances based on normalised OTU abundances did not show any clustering between the samples (Fig. @fig:nmds_t, Fig. @fig:nmds_t_cluster).

 #### Meta-transcriptomic analysis of E2, T3, and T4 Exposure